 Using the same calculations for grades B, C and D solicitors in London:

 In an age where law firms need to be more efficient and cost-effective, this is a big deal.
 Even more so, if this is occurring daily.
-Over the course of a year, this can represent a huge loss for law firms coming from a single fee earner.
+Over a year, this can represent a huge loss for law firms coming from a single fee earner.

 The more fee earners you have typing their own documents and emails, and not using digital dictation to dictate them, the more money your practice is losing.